Whitman massacre: Outbreak of the violence

 On November 29, Tiloukaikt, Tomahas, Kiamsumpkin, Iaiachalakis, Endoklamin, and Klokomas, enraged by Joe Lewis' talk, attacked Waiilatpu.
 According to Mary Ann Bridger (the young daughter of mountain man Jim Bridger), a lodger of the mission and eyewitness to the event, the men knocked on the Whitmans' kitchen door and demanded medicine.
 Bridger said that Marcus brought the medicine, and began a conversation with Tiloukaikt.
 While Whitman was distracted, Tomahas struck him twice in the head with a hatchet from behind and another man shot him in the neck.
+One of the adopted boys, John Sager, came running up with his pistol.
+He too was cut down by a hatchet.
 The Cayuse men rushed outside and attacked the White men and boys working outdoors.
 Narcissa found Whitman fatally wounded.
-He lived for several hours after the attack, sometimes responding to her anxious reassurances.
+He lived for several hours after the attack, only sometimes responsive.
 Catherine Sager, who had been with Narcissa in another room when the attack occurred, later wrote in her reminiscences that "Tiloukaikt chopped the doctor's face so badly that his features could not be recognized."

 Narcissa later went to the door to look out; she was shot by a Cayuse man.
 She died later from a volley of gunshots after she had been coaxed to leave the house.
 Additional persons killed were Andrew Rodgers, Jacob Hoffman, L. W. Saunders, Walter Marsh, John and Francis Sager, Nathan Kimball, Isaac Gilliland, James Young, Crocket Bewley, and Amos Sales.
 Peter Hall, a carpenter who had been working on the house, managed to escape the massacre and reach Fort Walla Walla to raise the alarm and get help.
 From there he tried to get to Fort Vancouver but never arrived.
 It is speculated that Hall drowned in the Columbia River or was caught and killed.
 Chief "Beardy" tried in vain to stop the massacre, but did not succeed.
 He was found crying while riding toward the Whitman Mission.